-The certificate issued by the CA under this CP must comply with 'RFC 5280: Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile', and certificates used for electronic transactions in Thailand must comply with ETDA Recommendation on ICT Standard for Electronic Transactions (15-: Subscriber Certificate Profile).
-There are Public-key and attribute certificate frameworks in which the certificate contains the information shown in Table 12.
-In addition, CAs that need to issue Subscriber Certificates with Certificate Profiles apart from specified in this section need to be approved by Thailand NRCA.
+The certificate issued by the CA under this CP must comply with RFC 5280, Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile and ETDA Recommendation on ICT Standard for Electronic Transactions (15-2560: Certificate and Certificate Revocation List (CRL) Profile).
+Public-key and attribute certificate frameworks in which the certificate contains the information shown in Table 9.
+In case of CAs needing to issue Subscriber Certificates with Certificate Profiles other than specified in this section shall need to be approved by Thailand NRCA.

-Field Value or Value Constraint Version Version of certificate, the details are described in Section 7.1.1 Serial Number Reference number of each Certification Authority is unique Signature The method of digitally sign consists of Asymmetric cryptographic algorithms (Public Key Algorithm) and data digestion (Hash Function) which Certification Authority is used to sign the certificate in form of Object Identifier (OID) Issuer The name of the Certification Authority in the certificate must be in the format of Distinguished Name (DN) in accordance with ISO / IEC 9594-2.
-Validity Period of certificate usage is specified by the begin date (notBefore) and expiration date (notAfter) Subject Specify the entity name of Certification Authority as the owner of public key in the certificate Subject Public Key Info Specify the type of public key and subject value of public key
+Field Value or Value Constraint Version Version of certificate, the details are described in Section 7.1.1 Serial Number Reference number of each Certificate Authority is unique Signature The method of digitally sign consists of Asymmetric cryptographic algorithms (Public Key Algorithm) and data digestion (Hash Function) which Certificate Authority is used to sign the certificate in form of Object Identifier (OID) Issuer The name of the Certificate Authority in the certificate must be in the format of Distinguished Name (DN) in accordance with ISO / IEC 9594- 2.
+Validity Period of certificate usage is specified by the begin date (notBefore) and expiration date (notAfter) Subject Specify the entity name of Certificate Authority as the owner of public key in the certificate Subject Public Key Info Specify the type of public key and subject value of public key

-Table 12: Fields in the Certificate
+Table 9: Fields in the Certificate